Spring Into Shade Sale — Up to 40% OffShop Now →

 • If the opening has posts, consider mounting outside the posts for a cleaner line.

 For wide openings, multiple shades can be better than one extremely wide shade.
 A pair of 60-inch shades is often easier to operate and withstands wind better than a single 120-inch shade.
+World Wide Shades makes it easy to configure multiple shades for a single opening — build both in the same session and compare options before you order.

 Manual vs. motorized outdoor shades